lico-n/ZygiskFrida/README.md

 Building the project yourself allows you to rename things making it more stealthy.

 - Checkout the project
-- Initialize the submodules with `git submodule update --init`
 - Run `./gradlew :module:assembleRelease`
 - The build magisk module should then be in the `out` directory.

+You can also build and install the module with `./gradlew :module:flashAndRebootRelease`

 ## Caveats